 For example, new for summer 2017, those in search of a cooling dip can enjoy an outdoor swim in a Paris canal (no, really…).
 At the Bassin de la Villette, in the 19th arrondissement, they have created three brand-new swimming pools along the south side of the Quai de la Loire, which connects the Canal de l’Ourcq with the Canal Saint-Martin.
 Furthermore, they are all supervised, the water quality is checked every day and access is completely free.

-There are 30 or so public swimming pools located within the périphérique, all very well priced at around three euros for a one-off entry.
-However, most of them are serious indoor exercise areas, many boast hostile ’70s facades and almost all attract such little publicity that the majority of visitors to the capital wouldn’t know a Parisian pool if it was staring them in the face.
+Elsewhere, there are some 30 or so public swimming pools located within the périphérique, all reasonably priced at around three euros for a one-off entry.
+However, most of them are serious indoor exercise areas, many boast hostile ’70s facades and almost all attract such little publicity that the majority of visitors wouldn’t know a Parisian pool if it was staring them in the face.

 As well as stunning views over the river, it also offers a Jacuzzi and an attractive sleek exterior, and they even recycle water from the Seine (returning it cleaner…).
 The only downside is that it would be too much to expect this gem not to be absolutely heaving on sunny days and weekends.
 However, that’s not the only place for an al-fresco dip…

 The Piscine Butte aux Cailles in the 13th is a particularly special one.
 With an Art Nouveau design, a listed building and one indoor and two outdoor pools, there can be few more more attractive settings for a swim.
 The outdoor pools are still partially heated by the hot springs that were discovered on the site in 1866 and the indoor pool features a magnificent curved Art Nouveau roof, painted bright yellow and red.